 Decision Guidance Response No, further equality analysis is not required Please state why not and outline the information that you used to make this decision.
 Statements such as 'no relevance to equality' (without any supporting information) or 'no information is available', could leave the council vulnerable to legal challenge.
-You must include this statement in any report used in decision making, such as a Cabinet report No further analysis is required.
-Although the policy is likely to have a positive impact on certain protected groups, it will apply to the whole population and its use will be determined by the behaviour rather than the protected group.
-No-one will be treated any differently other than that the council will have a broader range of powers that can be used more quickly.
+You must include this statement in any report used in decision making, such as a Cabinet report The proposal to adopt an updated Environmental Enforcement Policy does not directly affect any protected group as identified by the Equalities Act 2010 and so a further equality analysis is not required.
+However, upon consideration of other groups of vulnerable people, defined by characteristics that are not covered by the Act, there may potentially be some effect on 'people with low incomes'.
+Hence, our public consultation feedback, which included a questionnaire and survey, will be analysed to ascertain the impact and this information will be included in the final report to Cabinet.
+Furthermore as an outcome of the implementation of the Environmental Enforcement Policy will be the issuance of FPNs the Community Safety Service will monitor the issuing of FPNs to ensure that the Policy is being applied fairly and that there is no adverse impact on any particular group.

 Yes, further equality analysis is required Please state why and outline the information that you used to make this decision.
 Also indicate when you expect to start your full equality analysis the deadline by which it needs to be completed (for example, the date of submission to Cabinet). where and when you expect to publish this analysis (for example, on the council website).
-You must include this statement in any report used in decision making, such as a
+You must include this statement in any report used in decision making, such as a Cabinet report.

-Cabinet report.
-Officers that must approve this Name and position decision Date Report author Andy Opie, Head of Public Safety 8/10/14 Director Tony Brooks, Director of Environment Please email this completed form to data .equalities@croydon.gov.uk, together with an email trail showing that the your director has approved it.
-1.4 Feedback from the corporate ed ualities team Name of equalities officer Date received by equalities officer Please send an acknowledgement Should a full equality analysis be carried out?
-Note the reasons for your decision Please send this document to - the person responsible for making the o decision - democratic services, the corporate prog gramme office or procurement as appropriate in time for the relevant decision making meeting
+Officers that must approve this Name and position

+decision Date

+Report author Andy Opie 16-12-2013

+Director Anthony Brooks 13-12-2013

+director has approved it. a.equalities@croydon.gov.uk, together with an email trail showing that the your

+1.4 Feedback from the corporate e

+Name of equalities officer Yvonne Okiyo

+Date received by equalities officer 16.12.13

+Should a full equality analysis be carried out?
+No. The proposal to adopt an updated Environmental Enforcement Policy does not directly affect any protected group as identified by the Equalities Act 2010 and so a further equality analysis is not required.
+However, upon consideration of other groups of vulnerable people, defined by characteristics that are not covered by the Act, there may potentially be some effect on 'people with low incomes'.
+Hence, our public consultation feedback, which

+included a questionnaire and survey, will be analysed to ascertain the impact and this information will be included in the final report to Cabinet. -- --

+Please send this document to

+- the person responsible for making the decision

+- democratic services, the corporate programme office or procurement as appropriate in time for the relevant decision making meeting